CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

         - Exit Survey.
     - Fill these forms in the appropriate fields, some are to be filled by the student.
     - Go to your relevant program coordinator's office or secretary to leave your CHSF-024 form, and you will recieve it later, ask whoever you leave your form with when.
     - For the English name field in استمارة طلب دخول امتحان نهائي 104, take care to copy it from your passport if any, if you don't have one then make sure to fill your name in the passport with the same name as the one you type down.
-It is needed to prove that the Graduation Certificate beglongs to you.
+It is needed to write your English name properly to prove that the Graduation Certificate belongs to you for future reference.
     - After fulfilling the previous steps, submit the following to the Student Affairs:
         - 4x6 personal photo with a **white background**.
         - CHSF-024.